haukot/haukot/README.md

 ## Hi there 👋

 I'm Dmitry Davydov.
 I'm a software engineer and a cat 😾 lover.\
-Mostly use Ruby on Rails with JavaScript(Vue, React), and have also touched Rust, Go, Elixir, etc.
+Mostly use Ruby on Rails with JavaScript(Vue, React), and have also touched Go, Python, Erlang, etc.

 ---